-"The papers I had been given said nothing about a tribe.
-Indeed sir, they spoke not of men but of fantastical creatures with flame eyes and wings that moaned through the air as they attacked living men when there were no dead bodies to gnaw on."
+"The papers I had been given said nothing about a tribe," she offered with an apologetic air.
+"Indeed sir, they spoke not of men but of fantastical creatures with flame eyes and wings that moaned through the air as they attacked living men when there were no dead bodies to gnaw on."

 "What papers are these?"
 Rizal's sensual voice barked sharply.
 "You came to my island, told my datu you had heard vague tales from fishermen and became interested in hunting plants."
-Anger radiated off of his tense shoulders, Margaret was stunned at the sudden rage but empathized completely.
+Anger radiated off his tense shoulders, Margaret was stunned at the sudden rage but empathized completely.
 His people should have been told the truth of why the Society had come to Malay.

-Sir Joseph quickly began speaking in Tagalog, trying to placate the angry islander.
-For some unknown reason his switching languages angered Margaret.
+Sir Joseph quickly began speaking in what must be Tagalog, trying to placate the angry islander.
+His switching languages angered Margaret.
 Rizal spoke fluent English, assuredly much better than the adventuring botanist spoke the Filipino language, from the way he kept repeating certain words and phrases in different sputtering ways.
-A chill ran down her spine.
 The only reason for speaking in the Malay language was to exclude her from the conversation.
-There was something she was not supposed to know, which didn't make any sense if she truly was supposed to be the recorder of activities for the expedition.
+Given Sir Joseph's warm welcome, she never thought to be shuttered from a conversation for being a woman.
+A sudden chill ran down her spine.
+Could there be another reason?
+Was the older man talking about something she was not supposed to know?
+But, that didn't make any sense if she truly was supposed to be the recorder of activities for the expedition.
 What purpose would it serve to keep her in the dark?

 Firmly, she plucked up her courage and interrupted the volley of words being lobbed over her head.
 "What is a datu?"
 The diversion worked.
-Sir Joseph looked flustered and knocked off kilter, but Rizal had a hooded predatory look in his midnight eyes that made her think he knew exactly why she interrupted their argument.
+Sir Joseph looked flustered and knocked off kilter, but Rizal had a hooded, predatory look in his midnight eyes that made her think he knew exactly why she interrupted their argument.

 "It means 'leader' or 'chief'.
 The datu of my clan is also my father, Hari.
-On our trip, little scribe, I will try to explain our ways."
+On our trip, little scribe, I will try to properly explain our ways."
 He turned and leveled a glance at Sir Joseph that made the older man step back with a flinch.
 "It seems that a clear and accurate account of my people is needed to do battle with such terrible lies."
+Rizal placed such force on the words that Sir Joseph stepped back as if each landed a blow.

 Margaret felt sweat break out all over her body from the tension.
 It didn't help that the day was becoming so much hotter than expected, on par with the hottest day at home.
 What had the Captain said?
-That the islands were temperate, the same average heat year round.
+That the islands were pleasant, the same average temperature year round.
 She hadn't counted on such heat; it had been turning cool in England before she had left, so she had foolishly packed her winter wardrobe.
 None of the famous female explorers she'd read about had gone to the Philippines, and she hadn't a clue on the weather.

-Sweat soaked her blouse, damped the wool suit, and immediately she began to itch.
-The misery of the feeling had her wanting to moan and scratch.
+From sitting in the sun, sweat soaked through the thrice damned corset and into her blouse.
+Shifting in the chair had helped, air circulated better under the heavy jacket, but the arguing made everything worse.
+Fresh moisture dampened even the wool suit, and immediately she began to itch.
+The misery of feeling set upon by thousands of little ants made her want to moan and scratch.
 But she didn't dare move, not when Rizal seemed on the edge of doing violence at the smallest provocation and Sir Joseph seemed more inclined to chucking her over the side.